alikomuska/Optimization-UoI/README.md

 ## 📌 Project Overview

-Accurate short-term wind power prediction (24-hour horizon) is critical for modern power grid management and renewable energy integration into the European power grid (EU Renewable Energy Directive 2023/2413).
+Accurate short-term wind power prediction is critical for modern power grid management and renewable energy integration into the European power grid (EU Renewable Energy Directive 2023/2413).

 This project optimizes a 5-parameter parametric model connecting atmospheric readings to power output ($E$) measured at 10-minute intervals across 4 training days (576 samples) and evaluates generalization on a 5th unseen test day (144 samples).